subhadeepn13/Politician-Analyzeer-demo/README.md

 # 🧠 AI Political Analyzer

-**A real-time, AI-powered tool that analyzes public sentiment, credibility, and potential controversies around any politician — using live web content and LLMs.**
+**A real-time, AI-powered tool that analyzes public sentiment, credibility, and potential controversies around any politician**

 ---